INL Bureau · Office Profiles

 Subject Matter Expertise

-Comprehensive expertise on international crime, counternarcotics, corruption, and illicit finance at the international level.
+Provides comprehensive expertise on international crime, counternarcotics, corruption, and illicit finance in multilateral and bilateral settings.

 🤝